 The browned meatballs go back in the sauce and get heated through.

-Truth be told one of my favorite ways to serve this is over very thin crispy, golden brown french fries, but feel free to spoon over mashed potatoes, noodles or rice.
+Truth be told one of my favorite ways to serve these Swedish Meatballs is over very thin crispy, golden brown french fries, but feel free to spoon over mashed potatoes, noodles or steamed rice.

 Swedish Meatballs with Gravy